deepwave-ai/3D-Perception/ESP32_Camera_Car/README.md

 The ESP32-CAM

 The ESP32-CAM is based upon the ESP32-S module, so it shares the same specifications.
 It has the following features:

-802.11b/g/n Wi-Fi
+(1) 802.11b/g/n Wi-Fi

-Bluetooth 4.2 with BLE
+(2) Bluetooth 4.2 with BLE

-UART, SPI, I2C and PWM interfaces
+(3) UART, SPI, I2C and PWM interfaces

-Clock speed up to 160 MHz
+(4) Clock speed up to 160 MHz

-Computing power up to 600 DMIPS
+(5) Computing power up to 600 DMIPS

-520 KB SRAM plus 4 MB PSRAM
+(6) 520 KB SRAM plus 4 MB PSRAM

-Supports WiFi Image Upload
+(7) Supports WiFi Image Upload

-Multiple Sleep modes
+(8) Multiple Sleep modes

-Firmware Over the Air (FOTA) upgrades possible
+(9) Firmware Over the Air (FOTA) upgrades possible

-9 GPIO ports,Built-in Flash LED
+(10) 9 GPIO ports,Built-in Flash LED

 ![image](https://github.com/user-attachments/assets/d1d00723-410b-4dbf-8f32-e6e927c25d77)

+Camera Sensor (OV2640)

+The OV2640 sensor used in ESP32-CAM can output data in various formats, such as JPEG, RGB565, YUV422, etc., but it does not support hardware-accelerated H.264 encoding.
+The OV2640 can output JPEG-compressed images directly, which are then streamed as a series of frames.
+This method is lightweight and well-suited to the ESP32's capabilities, but it results in larger files compared to H.264 since MJPEG does not use inter-frame compression.